nicolasrabier/woocommerce-ripple-gateway/readme.md

-WooCommerce Ripple Gateway
+WooCommerce Payment Gateway Ripple
 ==========

-Show prices in XRP and accept Ripple payments in your woocommerce webshop
+Integrate Ripple technology into your WooCommerce webshop and accept payments in any currencies

-Like it?

-Donate XRP: rwG1An46e6mz5MJkXsXSqsupHsMU2vcdLY

-Donate BTC: 1F6kuw1KtFkgQkUQ3eftmJm6UiNaM5LySs
+Initial project from Casper Mekel https://github.com/caspermekel/woocommerce-ripple-gateway

 ## Features
 - Display prices in XRP in store and on checkout